Nuckal777/nicator/README.md

 Most of nicators dependencies are statically linked, so it does not require any uncommon dependencies.

 ## Usage
-1. Add `nicator` somewhrere on your `$PATH`.
-2. Execute `nicator init` to create the credentials file and set an initial password.
+1. Execute `nicator init` to create the credentials file and set an initial password.
-3. Set `nicator` as your git-credential-helper: `git config --global credential.helper $(which nicator)`
+2. Set `nicator` as your git-credential-helper: `git config --global credential.helper /path/to/nicator`
-4. Execute `nicator unlock` to enable storing and fetching credentials.
+3. Execute `nicator unlock` to enable storing and fetching credentials.
-5. Execute `nicator lock` to disable storing and fetching credentials.
+4. Execute `nicator lock` to disable storing and fetching credentials.

 `nicator unlock -t SECONDS` allows specifying a timeout after which the credentials become inaccessable.
 It defaults to 1 hour.
 It might be handy to create a shell alias to change it consitently.
+The `-c` and `-s` flags can be used to change the path used for the credentials file and socket file respectively.
+These should not leak any data as long these files are only readable and writeable by the the file's owner, which nicator takes care of.

 ## How nicator works
 Unlocking will automatically launch a nicator server/daemon process listening on a unix socket with appropriate permissions (found in `/tmp`), which keeps the password in-memory.